 Culture.pl remembers the Polish art historians, architects and museum personnel who saved Europe’s cultural heritage during World War II.
-The stories of their lives sound like a plot ready-made for a Hollywood movie.
-So who were these people that managed to keep many of Poland’s national treasures from falling into Nazi German hands?
+Who were these people who managed to keep many of Poland’s national treasures from falling into Nazi German hands?
 Who were Poland’s ‘Monuments Men’?

 Karol Estreicher: the ultimate sacrifice

-In the summer of 1939, almost all museums and art galleries in Europe were busy preparing for a great evacuation of precious artwork.
-Among them was St. Mary’s Basilica in Kraków, where the young art historian Karol Estreicher and a group of several dozen scholars, priests, and firefighters were hectically trying to disassemble and hide the monumental St. Mary’s Altar by Wit Stwosz.
+In the summer of 1939, almost all of the museums and art galleries in Europe were busy preparing for a great evacuation of precious artwork.
+Among them was St. Mary’s Basilica in Kraków, where the young art historian Karol Estreicher and a group of several dozen scholars, priests and firefighters were hectically trying to disassemble and hide the monumental St. Mary’s Altar by Wit Stwosz.

-Dismantled into over 2,000 pieces and carefully wrapped in scrap paper, Kraków’s most precious masterpiece, which had not been moved for 450 years, was packed into wooden crates.
-The largest statues of saints, measuring around 13 meters in height, were shipped on barges to the Cathedral in Sandomierz, and the remaining pieces were stashed in secret hideaways, including the vault in the presbytery of St. Mary’s Basilica.
+Dismantled into more than 2,000 pieces and carefully wrapped in scrap paper, Kraków’s most precious masterpiece, which had not been moved for 450 years, was packed into wooden crates.
+The largest statues of saints, measuring around 13 metres in height, were shipped on barges to the Cathedral in Sandomierz, and the remaining pieces were stashed in secret hideaways, including the vault in the presbytery of St. Mary’s Basilica.

 Prof. Stanisław Lorentz: his secret museum